Canaan Inc. (CAN) Profit Margins posted 5.20% in the last twelve months: The key fundamentals to watch

-At the end of the latest market close, Canaan Inc. (CAN) was valued at $8.57.
-In that particular session, Stock kicked-off at the price of $8.76 while reaching the peak value of $8.9699 and lowest value recorded on the day was $8.57.
-The stock current value is $9.28.Recently in News on October 29, 2021, Canaan Secures Follow-On Purchase Order From Hive Blockchain for 6,500 Bitcoin Mining Machines. – Hive Blockchain has purchased 10,400 units of Canaan’s Avalon Miners over two previous orders -.
+For the readers interested in the stock health of Canaan Inc. (CAN).
+It is currently valued at $9.82.
+When the transactions were called off in the previous session, Stock hit the highs of $9.45, after setting-off with the price of $9.35.
+Company’s stock value dipped to $8.65 during the trading on the day.
+When the trading was stopped its value was $8.73.Recently in News on October 29, 2021, Canaan Secures Follow-On Purchase Order From Hive Blockchain for 6,500 Bitcoin Mining Machines. – Hive Blockchain has purchased 10,400 units of Canaan’s Avalon Miners over two previous orders -.
 You can read further details here

 Canaan Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $39.10 on 03/12/21, with the lowest value was $4.30 for the same time period, recorded on 01/27/21.